-750 First Street, NE Suite 980 Washington, D.C.
-20002-4223 www.acics.org
+750 First Street, NE

+Washington, D.C.
+20002-4223

+www.acics.org

 South Coast College is accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) to award the Academic Associate's degree, Occupational Associate's degree, and Certificates.
+ACICS is an accrediting agency recognized by the United States Department of Education.

-Documentation of approvals and accreditation is available for review with the Director of the Institution.
+Documentation of approvals and accreditation is available for review with the Director of the Institution and is on display in the lobby of the institution.